navi0105/LyricAlignment/dataset_preprocessing/readme.md

 ``augment_dir``: The directory that the augmented audios will be written to.
 In this process, the file basename will not be modified.

 ``musdb_dir``: The directory to Musdb-18's test set (NOT the whole dataset!).
-It will find those ``accompaniment.wav`` files and randomly select one for augmentation for each audio.
+It will find those ``accompaniment.wav`` files and randomly choose one for augmentation for each audio.

-Actually, in our experiment, we left 10 songs (all songs after "The Easton Ellises (Baumi) - SDRNR" in alphabetical order) in Musdb-18's test set out for some preliminary test.
+Actually, in our experiment, we left 10 songs (all songs after "The Easton Ellises (Baumi) - SDRNR" in alphabetical order) in Musdb-18's test set out for some preliminary tests.
 You can decide if you also want to adopt this setting.
-If so, remove these 10 songs from the `musdb_dir`.
+If so, just remove these 10 songs from the `musdb_dir`.

 ``snr``: The desired SNR value.